httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Applications MUST enforce the requirements defined in this document.
 Regardless of use case, applications MUST NOT accept signatures that do not conform to these requirements.

+## Signature Methods {#signature-methods}

+Message signatures MAY use any cryptographic signing or MAC method that allows for the signing of the signature input string.

+Signatures are generated from and verified against the byte values of the signature input string defined in {{create-sig-input}}.

+### RSASSA-PSS using SHA-512 {#method-rsa-pss-sha256}

+To sign using this algorithm, the signer applies the `RSASSA-PSS-SIGN (K, M)` function {{!RFC8017}} with the signer's private signing key (`K`) and the signature input string (`M`) {{create-sig-input}}.
+The hash function used is SHA-512 {{!RFC6234}}.
+The resulting signed content (`S`) is
+Base64-encoded as described in {{sign-sig-input}}.
+The resulting encoded value is the HTTP message signature output.

+To verify using this algorithm, the verifier applies the `RSASSA-PSS-VERIFY ((n, e), M, S)` function {{!RFC8017}} using the public key material (`(n, e)`).
+The verifier re-creates the signature input string defined in {{create-sig-input}} (`M`).
+The verifier decodes the HTTP message signature from Base64 as described in {{verify}} to give the signature to be verified (`S`).
+The hash function used is SHA-512 {{!RFC6234}}.
+Applying the function gives the signature verification result.

+### RSASSA-PKCS1-v1_5 using SHA-256 {#method-rsa-v1_5-sha256}

+To sign using this algorithm, the signer applies the `RSASSA-PKCS1-V1_5-SIGN (K, M)` function {{!RFC8017}} to signer's private signing key (`K`) and the signature input string (`M`) {{create-sig-input}}.
+The hash function used is SHA-256 {{!RFC6234}}.
+The resulting signed content (`S`) is
+Base64-encoded as described in {{sign-sig-input}}.
+The resulting encoded value is the HTTP message signature output.

+To verify using this algorithm, the verifier applies the `RSASSA-PKCS1-V1_5-VERIFY ((n, e), M, S)` function {{!RFC8017}} using the public key material (`(n, e)`).
+The verifier re-creates the signature input string defined in {{create-sig-input}} (`M`).
+The verifier decodes the HTTP message signature from Base64 as described in {{verify}} to give the signature to be verified (`S`).
+The hash function used is SHA-256 {{!RFC6234}}.
+Applying the function gives the signature verification result.

+### HMAC using SHA-256 {#method-hmac-sha256}

+To sign and verify using this algorithm, the signer applies the `HMAC` function {{!RFC2104}} with the shared signing key (`K`) and the signature input string (`text`) {{create-sig-input}}.
+The hash function used is SHA-256 {{!RFC6234}}.
+For signing, the resulting signed content is
+Base64-encoded as described in {{sign-sig-input}}.
+The resulting encoded value is the HTTP message signature output.
+For verification, the verifier decodes the HTTP message signature from Base64 as described in {{verify}} to give the signature to be compared to the output of the
+HMAC function.

+### ECDSA using curve P-256 DSS and SHA-256 {#method-ecdsa-p256-sha256}

+To sign using this algorithm, the signer applies the `ECDSA` algorithm {{FIPS186-4}} using curve P-256 with signer's private signing key and the signature input string {{create-sig-input}}.
+The hash function used is SHA-256 {{!RFC6234}}.
+The resulting signed content is
+Base64-encoded as described in {{sign-sig-input}}.
+The resulting encoded value is the HTTP message signature output.

+To verify using this algorithm, the verifier applies the `ECDSA` algorithm {{FIPS186-4}} using the public key material.
+The verifier re-creates the signature input string defined in {{create-sig-input}}.
+The verifier decodes the HTTP message signature from Base64 as described in {{verify}} to give the signature to be verified.
+The hash function used is SHA-256 {{!RFC6234}}.
+Applying the verification algorithm gives the signature verification result.

+### JSON Web Signature (JWS) algorithms {#method-jose}

+If the signing algorithm is a JOSE signing algorithm from the JSON Web Signature and Encryption Algorithms Registry established by {{!RFC7518}}, the
+JWS algorithm definition determines the signature and hashing algorithms to apply for both signing and verification.

+For both signing and verification, the HTTP messages signature input string {{create-sig-input}} is used as the entire "JWS Signing Input".
+The JWS
+Header defined in {{!RFC7517}} is not used, nor is the input string first encoded in Base64 before applying the algorithm.

+The JWS algorithm MUST NOT be `none` and MUST NOT be any algorithm with a JOSE Implementation Requirement of `Prohibited`.

 # Including a Message Signature in a Message
 Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` HTTP header fields, both defined within this specification.
 The `Signature` HTTP header field contains signature values, while the `Signature-Input` HTTP header field identifies the Covered Content and metadata that describe how each signature was generated.